edo2021/Mission-To-Mars/README.md

 Clone the new repository to your computer.

-Inside your local git repository, create a directory for the web scraping challenge.
-Use a folder name to correspond to the challenge: Missions_to_Mars.
+Inside your local git repository, create a directory.
+Use a folder name to correspond to the directory and name it.

 Add your notebook files to this folder as well as your flask app.